Current Projects: New England

 In collaboration with the Shields Lab at Cornell University, our team is conducting a project to determine the utility of entomopathogenic nematodes (EPNs) as biocontrol agents for insect pests.
 As part of this study we are currently working with diversified farms in Vermont in pest systems identified through our PAR process.

-This SARE funded graduate research project aims to identify emerging trends and innovative strategies which farmers are using to successfully adapt to extreme weather on vegetable and berry farms in New England.
+This SARE funded research project aims to identify emerging trends and innovative strategies which farmers are using to successfully adapt to extreme weather on vegetable and berry farms in New England.
 The purpose of this study is to generate usable information, and is based on the idea that many farmers are actively and successfully adapting to severe weather to sustain the economic viability and ecological health of their farms.
 Six farmer organizations in New England are participating in the study to facilitate knowledge exchange across networks within the region, including MOFGA, NEVBGA, NOFA, CISA, Northeast Permaculture Network, and the VTVBGA.
-The project involves a regional survey and then convenes farmers in focus groups to make recommendations about how to best support their peers and particularly vulnerable community members, in planning for extreme weather risks.
+The project involves a regional survey and then convenes farmers in focus groups to make recommendations about how to best support their peers, and particularly vulnerable community members, in planning for extreme weather risks.
+More information and research updates are here.